phylo-lab-usc/gene-phylogeny-pipeline/README.md

 ## Outputs and Result Analysis
 The outputs should be in the /gene_phylogenies/ directory.
 Specifically, gene trees should be found in /gene_phylogenies/trees.

+Using gene expression data and gene phylogenies, the arbutus analysis generates model fit and model adequacy results.
+First, the relative fit AIC results are generated: the fit of three different models (BM, OU and EB) is compared against each other to identify the model with the best fit.
+Then, for that best model, we analyze the model fit and adequacy in terms of five aspects: ...

+Second, we have arbutus results demonstrating the absolute fit.
+From the test statistics distribution, we can get an idea of how adequate and well distributed the results of a certain model are.